 How APS Works

-APS affects about 1% to 5% of people in the United States.
-It starts with misbehaving antibodies (proteins) in your blood.
+About 1% to 5% of people in the United States have misbehaving antibodies (proteins) in their blood that can lead to APS.
 Normal antibodies fight infections, but with this condition, things called “autoantibodies” attack certain fats that help with blood clotting.
 And so your blood starts to clot abnormally.

 APS antibodies can sometimes cause: